Skip to main content

 --raw-dataCreate a detailed report log of all collected components, sorted by SBOM ID.

---pkg-errorsPrints out the list of package errors that occured during processing of new data.
+--pkg-errorsPrints out the list of package errors that occurred during processing of new data.

 --sbom-idSBOM ID of the data to generate an SBOM for.